megakevin/end-point-blog/2025/09/designing-software-architecture-ddd-part-3.md

 orderCreator.Run(payload);
 ```

 So, the ports and adapters architectural pattern has a **business logic layer** which has no dependencies on any other components outside of itself.
 It defines a set of interfaces for all external components that want to interact with it.
 It also has an **infrastructure layer** which implements concrete classes for the domain layer's interfaces.
-Data access, interaction with external services, and user interface and presentation logic all live here.
+Data access, interaction with external services, user interface, and presentation logic all live here.
 And finally, it has a **service/application layer** which, similar to its counterpart from the layered architecture, can emerge between the business logic and infrastructure layers when needed to expose a set of procedures that closely map to user interface actions.
 It exposes all the business operations that the system supports and orchestrates the business logic to carry them out.

 ![The ports and adapters architectural pattern](designing-software-architecture-ddd-part-3/ports-and-adapters.png)
 *When organizing the code following the the ports and adapters architectural pattern, the business logic layer defines interfaces/ports, which the infrastructure layer implements concrete objects for.
 These objects take care of interacting with the external world.*